flipzoom/PageHitCounter/README.md

 The Page Hit Counter module for processwire implements a simple page view counter in backend.
 Page views of visitors are automatically tracked on defined templates, with monitoring of multiple page views.

 This gives you a quick overview of how many visitors have read a news or a blog post, for example, without first having to open complex tools such as Google Analytics.
 This module quickly provides simple information, e.g. for editors.
+Or, for example, to sort certain news by most page views.
+For example for "Trending Topics".

 Works with `ProCache` and `AdBockers`.
 With a lightweight tracking code of only ~ 400 bytes (gzipped).
 And no code changes necessary!
 In addition GDPR compliant, since no personal data or IP addresses are stored.
 Only session cookies are stored without information.